Growing Fennel, Planting Fennel, How to Grow Fennel

 Download Free Garden Planning Worksheets, Garden Diary, Zone Chart, Or Planting Guide

-Soft tips of growing fennel are most often used to flavor and garnish soups, fish dishes, and baked goods.
+Soft tips of fennel are most often used to flavor and garnish soups, fish dishes, and baked goods.

 Fennel tea is an effective treatment for colic and indigestion.